-The Research Assistant II position provides technical and coordination skills to support laboratory research projects in the Department of Epigenetics and Molecular Carcinogenesis at the Science Park campus.
+The Research Assistant II position provides technical and coordination skills to support laboratory research projects in the Department of Epigenetics and Molecular Carcinogenesis at the Smithville campus.

 JOB SPECIFIC COMPETENCIES

-Perform technical laboratory duties or experimental tasks to supply information as part of a research service Core laboratory.
+Provide experimental and technical support for ongoing research projects.
 Perform duties in accordance with general and/or specific plans.
 Assists in the design of laboratory experiments, techniques, and protocols.
 Processes, organizes and summarizes data, reporting experiment results using a variety of scientific, word processing, spreadsheet or statistical software applications or program platforms.
 Preparation of tissues, cell cultures, blood samples, and perform other laboratory duties, such as the handling of laboratory animals.
 Assist in general laboratory operation, ensures the laboratory is prepared for experiments, performs related laboratory maintenance such as maintaining and cleaning equipment and assisting with monitoring and stocking supplies, preparation of stock solutions and other reagents.
 Collect and analyze data from experimental procedures and discuss results with the principal investigator.
 Document experimental results and maintain an organized laboratory notebook.
 Prepare materials for submission to granting agencies and foundations.
 May instruct other staff and students in basic laboratory techniques.

 Expertise and Specialization

-Coordinate procedures, assemble materials and contribute to the Core laboratory.
+Coordinate procedures, assemble materials and contribute to the laboratory.
 Participate in ongoing learning and demonstrate application of it in carrying out assignments.
-Follow Core guidelines regarding order processing, handling of rush orders and special jobs.
-Alert superiors to problems with orders or with the queue.
-Interact with client user groups and alert superiors to problems/concerns.
+Follow laboratory guidelines regarding order processing, handling of rush orders and special jobs.
 Perform other duties as assigned.

 Other duties as assigned.